Reverse Sneezing in Dogs: Causes, Symptoms, and Treatment

 Published Date

 It often happens out of nowhere.
 One moment, your dog is perfectly calm.
-Then suddenly, they freeze, extend their neck, and begin making rapid, alarming snorting sounds.
+Then, suddenly, they freeze, extend their necks, and begin rapid, alarming snorting.
 It’s not quite a cough.
 Not quite a sneeze.
 It’s something else entirely.

-In this guide, we’ll walk you through everything you need to know: what it is, why it happens, when to worry, and how we at Noble Vet Clinics support concerned pet parents like you every step of the way.
+In this guide, we’ll walk you through everything you need to know about what it is, why it happens, and what to do.

 What Is Reverse Sneezing in Dogs?

 Reverse sneezing, what we call paroxysmal respiration in veterinary terms, is a reflex.
 Instead of pushing air out like a normal sneeze, your dog pulls it in sharply through the nose.
 It sounds strange.
-And it looks even stranger.
+Here, dogs will usually:

-Because the noise is so intense, many pet owners mistake these events for respiratory distress.
-But most reverse sneezing episodes last under 30 seconds and resolve without intervention.
+While the noise can be intense, most episodes last under 30 seconds and resolve without any intervention.
+It’s not usually an emergency.

 What Causes Reverse Sneezing in Dogs?